Stochastic Series Expansion Quantum Monte Carlo for Rydberg Arrays: SSE Implementation for Rydberg atoms

 The multibranch cluster works exceptionally well for the transverse-field Ising model partially owing to the fact that this update results in efficient, highly non-local configuration changes.
 In particular, multibranch clusters are formed deterministically and do not accrue a weight change upon flipping, allowing the update to be accepted with probability 1/2 \cite{sandvik_stochastic_2003}.
-In the case of the Rydberg Hamiltonian Eq.~\eqref{eq:RydbergH}, the presence of the laser detuning $\delta$ and the nature of the interactions $\hat{n}_i\hat{n}_j$ require that the ratio of weights in Eq.~\eqref{eq:flipping_prob} must be considered for every update.
+In the case of the Rydberg Hamiltonian Eq.~\eqref{eq:RydbergH}, the presence of the laser detuning $\delta$ and the nature of the interactions $\hat{n}_i\hat{n}_j$ require that the ratio of weights in Eq.~\eqref{eq:flipping_prob} must be considered for every update, though the clusters are still constructed deterministically.

-For many $R_b$, $\Omega$, and $\delta$ combinations, the operators in the sequence $S_M$ will most likely be dominated by one of $\{W_{i,j}^{(1)}, W_{i,j}^{(4)}\}$, and flipping to its lesser-weighted counterpart according to Eq.~\eqref{eq:flipping_prob} will therefore be unlikely.
-For example, in Sec.~\ref{sec:results} we show results for $R_b = 1.2$, $\Omega = 1$, and $\delta = 1.1$ for $N = 51$ Rydberg atoms.
-From this,
+Intuitively, we expect the multibranch update to be inefficient for many $R_b$ and $\delta$ combinations, as any cluster containing either the matrix element $W^{(1)}_{ij}$ or $W^{(4)}_{ij}$ will be frozen since the flipped counterpart has weight zero (or, in the case of a small non-zero $\varepsilon$, a weight close to zero).
+Additionally, we expect the long-range interactions to increase the number of frozen clusters as each cluster will have a higher likelihood of containing a $W^{(1)}$ or $W^{(4)}$ matrix element.
+This motivates us to search for an update which instead of proposing moves $W^{(1)} \leftrightarrow W^{(4)}$, proposes moves such as $W^{(1)} \leftrightarrow W^{(2)}$, $W^{(1)} \leftrightarrow W^{(3)}$ and so on, flipping only a single spin of a bond.

-In the likely event that a cluster contains $W^{(1)}_{i,i+1}$, the cluster will not be flipped since its flipped counterpart $W^{(4)}_{i,i+1}$ has a weight of zero and leads to $\mathcal{W}^\prime = 0$ (see Eqs.~\eqref{eq:flipping_prob} and \eqref{eq:cluster_weight}).
-Given this, we expect ergodicity issues with the multibranch update.
-In an attempt to alleviate such issues, we now present a modification we dub the {\it line} cluster update.
+From an alternative combinatorial perspective, a spatially non-local cluster like that in Fig.~\ref{fig:sse_0T_example} touches $K$ physical sites and thus has (in general) $2^K$ states.
+Due to the $\sigma_z \to -\sigma_z$ symmetry of the transverse-field Ising model, the bond operator (after adding the constant energy shift) has only two non-zero matrix elements and the cluster therefore only has two possible configurations with non-zero weights which the multibranch update alternates between.
+The multibranch update is thus optimal for this case.
+However, in the Rydberg case most bonds have more than two non-zero weights.
+The multibranch update is therefore no longer sufficient to explore all $2^{O(K)}$ configurations of each cluster.
+This is where the line cluster update comes in.